How to Identify Cockroach Species by Size, Color & Photos

 Are Cockroaches Dangerous to Humans or Pets?

-Yes — cockroaches are a genuine pest danger for people and pets.
+Yes, cockroaches are a genuine pest danger for people and pets.
 They spread Salmonella and other bacteria, contaminate food and surfaces, and trigger allergies and asthma.
-Their contamination of foods, containers, and food prep surfaces in kitchens — along with the food poisoning risk they create — makes them a serious public health nuisance in any household.
-They rarely bite, but their allergens linger, worsen respiratory issues, and increase infection risks in homes, restaurants, and buildings.
+Their contamination of foods, containers, and food-preparation surfaces in kitchens, along with the food-poisoning risk they create, makes them a serious public health nuisance in any household.
+They rarely bite, but their allergens can linger, worsen respiratory issues, and increase health risks in homes, restaurants, and other buildings.

 How Can I Prevent Cockroach Infestations Long-Term?